wangkesen/TPE/README.md

 # **Alternative Payment Methods**

-**<p><a href="https://www.bnext.com.tw/search/tag/Android%20Pay">iCash 2.0</a><br></p>**
-ICash 2.0 is the second version of a reloadable cash card created by 7/11 stores.
+<p><span style="color: rgb(36, 41, 46); font-family: -apple-system, BlinkMacSystemFont, &quot;Segoe UI&quot;, Helvetica, Arial, sans-serif, &quot;Apple Color Emoji&quot;, &quot;Segoe UI Emoji&quot;, &quot;Segoe UI Symbol&quot;;">iCash 2.0 is the second version of a reloadable cash card created by 7/11 stores.
 The card has similar functionality to Easycard/iPass minus the ability to fund transiting on the MRT/TRA.
 The system features "Openpoint" which basically allows you to gain points when you make purchases/reload the card.
-In addition to the regular cards offered for puchase at 7/11 storewide, partnerships have been formed with banks in Taiwan to offer <p><a href="https://www.icash.com.tw/Home/IcashPrice/?type=08">合作銀行優惠訊息</a><br></p> that combine debit card/credit card functions with the regular Openpoint perks offered by the card.
+In addition to the regular cards, partnerships have been formed with banks in Taiwan to offer&nbsp;</span><a href="https://www.icash.com.tw/Home/IcashPrice/?type=08" style="background-color: white;">合作銀行優惠訊息</a>&nbsp;or combined cards that add credit/debit card functions as well.</p>

 # **Transit Cards (您有卡/一通）**
 <a href="http://imgur.com/BKLACte"><img src="http://i.imgur.com/BKLACte.jpg?2" title="source: imgur.com" /></a>